 - After your surgery, your care team at UWMC follows evidence-based guidelines to enhance your recovery (“early-recovery after surgery” protocols).

-The main surgeries for pancreatic cancer or pancreatic NETs are:
+The main surgeries for pancreatic cancer are:

 - Whipple procedure (pancreatoduodenectomy)